Generation Alpha: Education

 In many developing countries around the world, large numbers of children could not read a simple passage in their own national languages by the age of ten, according to the World Bank.
-For example, in the Congo, the Philippines, and Ethiopia, over 80% of children were in this category.
-In the rising economies of India and Indonesia, over half could not do this.
-But in China and Vietnam, the corresponding numbers were under 20%.
+In the Congo, the Philippines, and Ethiopia, over 80% of children were in this category.
+In India and Indonesia, the rates were at about 50%.
+In China and Vietnam, the corresponding numbers were under 20%.

 Asia

-In order to boost the nation's birthrate, in 2019, the government of Japanese Prime Minister Shinzo Abe introduced a number of education reforms.
-Starting in October 2019, preschool education would be free for all children between the ages of three and five.
-Childcare would be free for children under the age of two from low-income households.
+Addressing Japan's demographic crisis and low birthrate, in 2019, the government of Japanese Prime Minister Shinzō Abe introduced a number of education reforms.
+Starting in October 2019, preschool education would be free for all children between the ages of three and five, and child care would be free for children under the age of two from low-income households.
 These programs would be funded by a consumption tax hike, from eight to ten percent.
 Starting April 2020, entrance and tuition fees for public as well as private universities would be waived or reduced.
 Students from low-income and tax-exempt families would be eligible for financial assistance to help them cover textbook, transportation, and living expenses.
-The whole program was projected to cost ¥776 billion (US$7.1 billion) per annum.
+The whole program was projected to cost 776 billion yen (7.1 billion USD) per year.

 In 2020, the government of Vietnamese Prime Minister Nguyễn Xuân Phúc recommended a series of education reforms in order to raise the fertility rates of localities that found themselves below the replacement level, including the construction of daycare facilities and kindergartens in urban and industrial zones, housing subsidies for couples with two children in sub-replacement areas, and priority admission for children of said couples in public schools.

-In early 2021, the government of China announced a plan to invest more in physical education (PE) in order to make boys "more masculine".
-Thanks to a combination of the (now rescinded) one-child policy and the traditional preference for sons, boys are perceived to be overly coddled by their parents, and looked at as too effeminate, delicate, and timid.
+In early 2021, the government of China announced a plan to invest more in physical education (PE) in order to make young boys "more masculine".
+Due to a combination of the (now rescinded) one-child policy and the traditional preference for sons, young boys are perceived by many to be overly coddled by their parents, and looked at as effeminate, delicate, and timid.
 In order to calm public concerns, state-controlled media published pieces downplaying gender roles and gender differences.

+In India, the population of Generation Alpha (those aged 0–14 years) was recorded as 346.9 million in the year 2011.
+By 2021, this figure slightly decreased to 336.9 million.
+As per the latest projections, it is estimated that the population of Generation Alpha will further decline to approximately 327 million by the year 2026.